Generic selectors

 Greek Translational Errors

-The following will present the erroneous, but typical, translation from the KJV and the correct reading from A Faithful Version (indicated FV).
-The mistranslations will only be briefly mentioned since an in-depth familiarity with Greek is not assumed herein[26].
+The following will present the erroneous, but typical, translation from the KJV and the correct rendering.
 Errors are highlighted and error numbering proceeds from the first occurrence with each error briefly described.

 John 14:17

-[KJV] JOHN 14:17 Even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you.
+JOHN 14:17 “The Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.

-[FV] JOHN 14:17 Even the Spirit of the truth, which the world cannot receive because it perceives it not, nor knows it; but you know it because it dwells with you, and shall be within you.
+JOHN 14:17 “The Spirit of truth, which the world cannot receive, because it neither sees [it] nor knows [it]; but you know [it], for [it] dwells with you and will be in you.

 ERRORS #2, 3, 4: The three personal pronouns translated “him” are erroneously translated into the masculine gender from the Greek neuter gender personal pronoun auto, which is properly translated “it.”
 If Greek text were expressing the masculine gender, the Greek masculine gender pronoun autos would have been used instead.

-ERROR #5: The pronoun “he” is erroneously inferred from the verb “dwelleth” (KJV).
+ERROR #5: The pronoun “he” is erroneously inferred from the verb “dwells.”
 The subject of any verb governs the gender.
-Since “spirit” (Greek pneuma) is neuter gender, the Greek verb memei is properly translated “it dwells.”
+Since pneuma (spirit) is neuter gender, the Greek verb memei is properly translated “it dwells.

 John 14:26

-[FV] JOHN 14:26 But when the Comforter comes, even the Holy Spirit, which the Father will send in My name, that one shall teach you all things, and shall bring to your remembrance everything that I have told you.
+JOHN 14:26 But the [Comforter], the Holy Spirit, [which] the Father will send in My name, [it] will teach you all things, and bring to your remembrance all things that I [Jesus Christ] said to you.

 ERROR #1: The pronoun “whom” is erroneously translated from the Greek neuter gender relative pronoun ho that is properly translated “which”.
 If the Greek text were expressing the masculine gender, the masculine gender relative pronoun hos would have been used instead.

-ERROR #2: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “that one.”
+ERROR #2: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “it.

 John 15:26

-ERROR #2: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “that one.”
+ERROR #2: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “it.

 John 16:13

-[KJV] JOHN 16:13 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
+JOHN 16:13 “However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come.

-ERROR #1: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “that one.”
+ERROR #1: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “it.

 John 16:14

-ERROR #1: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “that one.”
+ERROR #1: The pronoun “he” is erroneously translated from the Greek ekeinos, which is properly translated “it.

 ERROR #2: Pronouns are governed by the gender of the subject noun.
-The occurrence of “he” is implied from the verb “shall receive” (KJV), which is governed by the Greek neuter gender noun pneuma (“spirit”) in verse 13.
-Therefore, the proper translation is “it.”
+The occurrence of “he” is implied from the verb “will take”, which is governed by the Greek neuter gender noun pneuma (spirit) in verse 13.
+Therefore, the proper translation is “it.

 CHAPTER 3